Savory Butternut Squash Dip

 - Cut, peel, and de-seed squash.
 Chop into 1-2″ cubes.

 - Drizzle squash with olive oil.
 Roast for 35 minutes at 400-425 degrees F on a lined baking sheet.

 - Add cooled squash, cheese, oil, nutmeg, and curry powder to a food processor or blender.
 Blend until smooth.
 Season to taste with salt and pepper.
 Add lemon juice or vinegar.
 Add water to thin mixture until desired consistency is reached.

-The flavors continue to develop and intensify as the dip sits, so it will be even tastier the next day.
-If possible, make it ahead of time, and store in an airtight container in the refrigerator (for up to a week).
+The flavors continue to develop and intensify as the dip sits, making it even tastier the next day.
+If possible, make it ahead of time, and store it in an airtight container in the refrigerator (for up to a week).